manticoresoftware/manticoresearch/manual/Node_info_and_management/Node_status.md

 <!-- end -->
 <!-- example show agent table status -->

-Finally, you can check the status of the agents in a specific distributed table.
-It can be done with a `SHOW AGENT index_name STATUS` statement.
-That statement shows the table HA status (i.e. whether or not it uses agent mirrors at all), and then the mirror information (specifically: address, blackhole and persistent flags, and the mirror selection probability used when one of the [weighted probability strategies](../Creating_a_cluster/Remote_nodes/Load_balancing.md) is in effect).
+Finally, you can check the status of the agents in a specific distributed table using the `SHOW AGENT index_name STATUS` statement.
+This statement displays the table's HA status (i.e., whether or not it uses agent mirrors at all) and provides information on the mirrors, including: address, blackhole and persistent flags, and the mirror selection probability used when one of the [weighted probability strategies](../Creating_a_cluster/Remote_nodes/Load_balancing.md) is in effect.

 <!-- intro -->
 ##### SQL: